-Taking inspiration from hand coiled African Ukhamba, Moroccan water urns and Chinese Ginger Jars, ceramic artist Trayci Tompkins brings a contemporary twist to her work.
+Taking inspiration from hand coiled African Ukhamba, Moroccan water urns and Chinese Ginger Jars, Trayci brings a contemporary twist to her own work.
 Here we revisit some of the artist’s earlier vessels now owned by various collectors.

 SMOKE FIRED VESSELS